infr/bmw/README.md

     email=user@example.com
     password=p@$$w0rd
     geo=na
+    hcaptcha_token=<hCaptcha token>
     ```

-* pass the values directly into the constructor `new BMWClientAPI(username, password, geo)`
+* pass the values directly into the constructor `new BMWClientAPI(username, password, geo, hcaptchatoken)`

 > The valid `geo` values are: `na` (North America), `cn` (China) and `row` (Rest of World).

 > NB: `na` and `row` has been tested so far

+> NB: `hcaptcha_token` is needed for the initial login.
+After that, the access token is stored and refreshed automatically.

 ## Command Line Interface